 PRO TRAVEL TIP – Complimentary bus transportation picks up and drops off at the front of the entrance to the Wilderness Lodge, close to Boulder Ridge Villas.
 Lots of guests take the boat ride to the Magic Kingdom but choose to grab the bus back to the Lodge because it is faster.

-Transportation to all 4 theme parks is available by bus which runs 45 minutes before park opening until 2 hours after the park closes.
-The buses also take you to Disney Springs (available from 9am to 2am) and also to Disney’s water parks with service available from 30 minutes before park opening until 1 hour after the parks close.
+Transportation to all 4 theme parks is available by bus which runs 45 minutes before the park opens until 2 hours after the park closes.
+The buses also take you to Disney Springs (available from 9 am to 2 am) and also to Disney’s water parks with service available from 30 minutes before the park opening until 1 hour after the parks close.

 Rooms at The Wilderness Lodge

-The headboard is a scene carved with a woods theme.
+The headboard is a scene carved with a wood theme.
 Different varieties of animals such as rabbits and squirrels are carved into the headboard.

 Food Options at the Wilderness Lodge